try-gggg/IB-notes/README.md

 ## Website Version

-This repository now includes a Quarto website setup so the notes can be published as a friendlier static site.
+This repository now includes a Quarto website setup so the notes can be published as a friendlier static site!

 What it does: